What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Experiments

 \subsection{Training Details}

-We follow the insights from Deepseek-R1~\cite{deepseek_r1_2025} to employ multi-stage training that combines supervised fine-tuning (SFT) and reinforcement learning (RL) to enhance the capabilities of our language models.
-Specifically, SFT helps improve the foundational language understanding and reasoning capabilities of our models, while online RL enables the models to efficiently explore and select the most effective solutions through trial and error.
+Building on insights from Deepseek-R1~\cite{deepseek_r1_2025}, we employ a multi-stage training strategy that combines supervised fine-tuning (SFT) and reinforcement learning (RL) to enhance the capabilities of our language models.
+Specifically, SFT improves the foundational language understanding and reasoning abilities of our models, while online RL enables efficient exploration and selection of the most effective solutions through trial and error.

-We choose Qwen3-8B and Qwen3-14B as our base models.
-For the SFT stages, we curate the training dataset by distilling knowledge from Deepseek-R1, which demonstrates strong reasoning capabilities in game environments and can thoroughly analyze the game states based on its pre-existing knowledge.
-In specific, we provide the ground truth of game state change and the instruction to the R1 model and let it generate the reasoning process~\cite{cot_23}, which leads to the final answer based on the given information.
-We provide the prompt in the Appendix.
-The distilled data is formatted as (game state: $S_t$, action: $a_t$, and thinking process: $C_t$).
-We consider this to make it a valuable resource for training smaller models to acquire R1-like deep reasoning capabilities.
+We select Qwen3-8B and Qwen3-14B as our base models.
+For the SFT stage, we curate the training dataset by distilling knowledge from Deepseek-R1, which demonstrates strong reasoning capabilities in game environments and can thoroughly analyzes game states based on its pre-existing knowledge.
+Specifically, we provide the ground truth of game state changes and the corresponding instruction to the R1 model, allowing it to generate a reasoning process~\cite{cot_23}, that leads to the final answer.
+The prompt used for this process is provided in Appendix~\ref{sec:training_template}.
+The distilled data is formatted as (game state: $S_t$, action: $a_t$, and thinking process: $C_t$), and serve as a valuable resource for training smaller models to acquire R1-like deep reasoning skills.
 For the online RL stage, we use real gameplay data collected as described in Section~\ref{sec:method}.
 We explore two setups:(1) applying GRPO directly to the base model without any prior SFT, and (2) applying GRPO to a model that has already been fine-tuned.
-The comparison of these two strategies is presented in Tables~\ref{tab:performance_wia} and \ref{tab:performance_difficulty_levels}.
+These two setups are compared in Table~\ref{tab:performance_wia}.
 Due to computational constraints, we limit GRPO training to approximately 400 steps for all models to ensure a fair comparison, and set the number of epochs for the SFT stage to three.